 "Esteemed sir, we will remain with our men," Esmond said, in slower and more heavily accented Islander.
 "But we are very eager to lay our fates at the feet of the King, to whom the gods have given a great realm."

 There was a moment of tension as stares met.
 The plumes nodded again as the Islander captain nodded.
-"Very well.
-Make what sail you can."

 "Enter," King Casull said.